 Figure 6 Expected x-ranges for polarized and un-polarized gluon distribution measurements in PHENIX using different channels.
-The blue bars indicate PHENIX detector's existing capability while the red bars indicate the enhanced coverage provided by the proposed silicon vertex detector upgraded PHENIX.
+The blue bars indicate the PHENIX detector's existing capability while the red bars indicate the enhanced coverage provided by the proposed silicon vertex detector upgrade to PHENIX.

-Since the two measurements of open charm and beauty and of gamma+jet crucially depend on the silicon vertex detector more details are provided on these two channels below.
+Since the two measurements of open charm and beauty and of γ +jet crucially depend on the silicon vertex detector more details are provided on these two channels below.